LoraMS/AngularFundamentals/healthy-recipes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About the project

+Healthy Recipes is Single Page Application using Angular.The project works with Firebase(Database/Authentication), Bootstrap4, Toastr, etc.

+The Web Application consists of the following sections:

+## Home section

+* Welcome screen with a preview of what you can expect form our site.

+## Recipes section

+* You can choose from many various and healthy recipes.
+* Rate recipe.
+* Create one of your own.
+* Leave a comment.

+## Articles section

+* You can read bout healthy lifestyle.
+* Post your own article.
+* Leave a comment

+## Nutricion facts section

+* Read about different nutrition facts labels.

+## Authentication section

+* Register Form
+* Login Form

+## User Profile section

+* You can view all your user details and collections